lmcbjn/learngit/readme.txt

-Git is a distributed_3 version control system.
+Git is a distributed version control system.
-Git is free software.
+Git is free software distributed under the GPL.
+Git has a mutable index called stage.
+Git tracks changes.